 I think this is a good opportunity to run through why creating great visualizations is so important in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 So many times I see reports unfortunately let down by the visualization components of developing within Power BI Desktop.